 Priority will be given to students who show that the microgrant will be used to engage students in meaningful conversations or experiences on social justice and social change in Chicago.

 - Brainstorm ideas for your microgrant proposal.
-Reach out to your Chicago Bound Group Leader, our designated Program Alumni Coordinator this school year College second-year Kosi Achife at firstname.lastname@example.org for advice, or UCSC Director Amy Chan.
+Reach out to your Chicago Bound Group Leader, our designated Program Alumni Coordinator this school year College second-year Kosi Achife at firstname.lastname@example.org for advice, or UCSC Assistant Director Chris Huff.

 - Submit your online proposal with intended goals, plan/agenda, and projected costs.